plmqaz-bot/wholeren/README.md

 click user show sales, experts  --DONE

-click service show selected services

 Filter to select only finished contract and service

 delete does not delete the head column

 edit contract

-make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.
+make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE

+chagne one contract field, other service should also update --Sync subscribe and stuff, later